sunway-robotics/Ottobot_ws/src/tutorial-leg.md

 4. EEPROM.read: Reads calibration data from EEPROM for the right leg.

+5. EEPROM.read: Reads calibration data from EEPROM for the left foot.

+6. EEPROM.read: Reads calibration data from EEPROM for the right foot.

-5. Otto.home: Moves all servos to the home position.
+7. Otto.home: Moves all servos to the home position.

-6. Serial Output: Provides instructions for calibration via the serial monitor.
+8. Serial Output: Provides instructions for calibration via the serial monitor.

-### 7. Loop Function
+### 2.1.6 Loop Function
 ```c++ linenums="1"
 void loop() {
 int charRead = 0;